 They provide accurate information on student progress toward intended outcomes such as national, state, or local standards.

 They support all students' goals and growth.
 At the same time, adults get useful information related to instructional goals that can inform feedback to students and next steps.

 Recall, products, demonstration, and process assessments of varying complexity are used for diagnostic, formative, and summative purposes.

-Students regularly experience worthy tasks for authentic audiences and purposes.
+Students regularly experience worthy and personally-relevant tasks for authentic audiences and purposes.